Dear County and District Superintendents and Charter School Administrators:

 EC Section 32288(c): In order to ensure compliance with this article, each school district or county office of education shall annually notify the State Department of Education by October 15 of any schools that have not complied with Section 32281.

 To assist schools and districts in assessing behavioral threats, and in collaboration with the U.S. Department of Education REMS Technical Assistance Center, the CDE sponsored two statewide trainings recently, titled: School Behavioral Threat Assessments: An Introduction.

-For additional emergency services resources for schools and educators, please visit the California Governor’s Office of Emergency Services Resources for Schools and Educators Web page at http://www.caloes.ca.gov/for-schools-educators.
+For additional emergency services resources for schools and educators, please visit the California Governor’s School Emergency Plainning and Safety web page at https://www.caloes.ca.gov/home.

 If you have any questions regarding this subject, please contact Nancy Zarenda, Education Policy Consultant, School Health and Safety Office, by phone at 916-445-8441 or by e-mail at firstname.lastname@example.org.